 I’ve had to look elsewhere for my validation and sense of self.
 I’ve found some amount of solace in freestyle rapping, recognizing creative improvisation is a lifestyle for me.
 I use colored stickers on a paper calendar to mark day-to-day achievements: learning Yoruba vocabulary, finishing a book, writing code for a personal project outside of my 9 to 5 job.
 Watching dance videos however, which used to be my favorite internet pastime, has gotten a good deal harder to do.
 I cannot easily project my hobbling body onto the screen, I’m involuntarily more distant, weaning myself off of body empathy to save me from the things I can’t currently accomplish.
 On my worst days, I’m embarrassed, insular, aware that I can’t do what I once could and loathe to watch other people do it with joy.
 I used to be on the inside of the conversation, even when I wasn’t practicing daily or weekly in a class – I could at least understand the language, the motivation, the thrust towards movements.

 When I do watch nowadays, I find myself now more than ever hunting for the subtext outside of the physical execution.
-I look for focus, breathe, intent, choices.
+I look for focus, breath, intent, choices.
 That’s what I understand distills down to “sauce.”
 It’s not an entirely new thing for me; I’ve been drawn to those traits before.
 But now I concentrate almost entirely on the things that I value and can still embody now, even while not physically dancing.